bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Elk Range on our left

-Mist Mountain comes into view
+Mist Mountain came into view

 The summit is far right, in the background